fprime-community/fprime-stm32h7-zephyr-reference/README.md

 ## Prerequisites
 1. Follow the [Hello World Tutorial](https://fprime.jpl.nasa.gov/latest/tutorials-hello-world/docs/hello-world/)
 2. Follow the [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
 Ensure that the Zephyr SDK is installed.
 3. Install the stm32 board manager.
-[This](https://github.com/fprime-community/fprime-arduino/blob/main/docs/arduino-cli-install.md) guide can be used.
+You can reference the guide [here](https://github.com/fprime-community/fprime-arduino/blob/main/docs/arduino-cli-install.md).

-## Initial project setup
+## Initial Project Setup

 > [!NOTE]
 > The `setup.sh` script can be used to build and install all required dependencies for this project and assumes the prerequesite steps have been completed.
 This script has only been tested on MacOS.
 Bash is required to run this script.
 To run the script, run `bash setup.sh`.
 Be sure to activate the fprime-venv created by this script.
+If this script is run successfully, the `Initial Project Setup` and `Building and Running the ReferenceDeployment Application` steps can be skipped.

 1. Clone the GitHub repository.
 ```sh